vrraj/chat-with-rag/README.md

 ```

+#### 2.1.7) Access the interface
-**2.1.7) Access the interface**: Once the seeding is complete, open your browser and start chatting: 👉 http://localhost:8000
+Once the seeding is complete, open your browser and start chatting: 👉 http://localhost:8000

 ### 🧪 2.2 Developer Mode (Optional)